 Deception Island sits above an active volcano and is a significant scientific outpost as well as being an increasingly popular tourist destination.
-Explore the antiquated remains of a whaling station and an aircraft carrier, before trekking to one of the island’s natural hot springs for a dip.
+Explore the antiquated remains of a whaling station and an aircraft carrier, before trekking to one of the island’s hidden natural hot springs for a dip.

 21. Aldabra Atoll, Seychelles

 This atoll is only accessible by boat, with permission needed to visit the region as it is home to the biggest tortoises in the world.
 It is also a major diving destination.
 Discovering this hidden part of the world gives you glimpses of untouched nature at its best.